Uduakjohn/car24-7/README.md

 # CarSell24X7
-CarSell24X7 is a responsive ecommerce website.
+CarSell24X7 is a responsive car selling website.
 The technologies used in this project are HTML, CSS, JavaScript.